sharath-sharp/GitHub-status/README.md

-Download or clone  the repo,
+*Download or clone  the repo ->
-Unzip the codebase
+Unzip the codebase ->
-cd into the folder
+cd into the folder ->
 run npm install  followed by npm run